bpt26/parsimony/2_optimize_starting_tree/README.md

 |treeRearrange| 1         | 293866    | 988.16 (80 threads)| 10/1              |/usr/bin/time build/tree_rearrange_new  -v alignment.vcf -t usher-optimized-fasttree_iteration6.tree -o after_usher_optimized_fasttree_iter6.pb<br />matUtils extract -i after_usher_optimized_fasttree_iter6.pb -t after_usher_optimized_fasttree_iter6.tree|

 ---

+### 2.3.4 Sample divergence histogram
+    cd results/2.3.4
+    python3 plotHistogram.py
+The above script plots a histogram depicting the proportion of total branches with each branch length.
+It demonstrates the extremely low average divergence between samples in the tree.

+### 2.3.5 Tree composition
+These scripts count the number of nodes, homoplasies, and unique samples in the ground truth tree.
+---

 After running the above experiments, the tree with the lowest parsimony and highest log likelihood was the one optimized by size iterations of FastTree 2 and one iteration of matOptimize.
 It is available in `output/after_usher_optimized_fasttree_iter6.tree`).